Jason Freese

 Jason Jeremy Freese (born January 12, 1975) is an American musician and multi-instrumentalist.
 Since 2004, he has been the touring keyboard and saxophone player for the punk rock band Green Day.
-Freese has performed on over 50 albums, mainly on saxophones and keyboards, including for artists Green Day, Dr. Dre, Pitbull, Avenged Sevenfold, Goo Goo Dolls, and Jewel.
+Freese has performed on over 50 albums, mainly on saxophones and keyboards, including for artists Green Day, Dr. Dre, Pitbull, Weezer, Avenged Sevenfold, Goo Goo Dolls, and Jewel.

 Early life

 Freese was born on January 12, 1975, in Orange County, California.
 His father, Stan Freese, was leader of the Disneyland Band in Disneyland Park at the time of his birth, and went on to become a talent booker for the park.
 His mother, Trisha Freese (later Bridenstine), is a concert pianist and writer.
 Freese's older brother is drummer Josh Freese.

 Beginning at the age of five and seven, Freese and his brother spent their summers at Disneyland while their father worked.
 They both watched him perform concerts with the Disneyland Band and sometimes participated with plastic instruments.
 Both boys eventually got jobs shining shoes for the park employees.